 If the application is successful, the Court will issue the grant of probate and will send by post the original Grant of Probate with a number of sealed copies and will return the original death certificate.
-The Personal Representative will then have the legal authority to administer and act on behalf of the deceased’s estate.
-The Personal Representative will be able to contact any organisation where the deceased held assets and legally arrange for them to be released.

-# updated

-If the application is successful, the Court will issue the grant of probate and will send by post the original Grant of Probate with a number of sealed copies and will return the original death certificate.
 The executors will then have the legal authority to administer and act on behalf of the deceased’s estate.